Support Us

 How to Give

-Contributions designated for any of our funds, and/or simply made out to ‘University of Washington,’ can be mailed to the Department or online.
+Contributions designated for any of our funds can be made online or by check.
 Every single gift makes a real difference to us.
 The numerical strength of our community of donors will protect our standing within the University, irrespective of the size of each donation.

 Donate by mail: